James Talarico: Career

 In 2011, Talarico joined Teach For America, teaching sixth-grade English language arts at Rhodes Middle School on the west side of San Antonio.
-After two years of teaching, he became the Central Texas executive director for Reasoning Mind, a Texas nonprofit focusing on bringing technology to low-income classrooms.
+After two years of teaching, he became Central Texas executive director for Reasoning Mind, a nonprofit that implements computer-based math lessons in classrooms.

 Texas House of Representatives

-2018
+Talarico was first elected to the Texas House of Representatives in 2018 at age 29, becoming the legislature's youngest member during the 2019 session.
+During his four terms in the Republican-majority legislature, Talarico served as lead author of nearly 200 bills, 16 of which became law.
+Eight of the enacted bills addressed education, childcare, or youth workforce development.

+First term (20182019)

 Talarico launched his campaign for the Texas House shortly after incumbent state legislator Larry Gonzales chose not to run for reelection.
-At age 28, Talarico won both the special and general elections against Republican nominee Cynthia Flores, garnering media attention for walking the full length of the district.

-Talarico was sworn into the Texas House of Representatives on November 20, 2018.
-He was appointed to the Public Education and Juvenile Justice Committees.
-During the 2019 session he was the Texas Legislature's youngest member.
+He won the concurrent special and general elections against Republican nominee Cynthia Flores, garnering media attention for walking the full length of the district.
+He was sworn into the Texas House of Representatives on November 20, 2018, and appointed to the Public Education and Juvenile Justice Committees.

-In the 86th Texas Legislature, Talarico filed the Whole Student Agenda, a legislative package with bills addressing public education policy.
-Two bills from this list were passed by the legislature: HB 3012, which required students who were suspended from school have an alternative means of receiving coursework, and HB 455, which would standardize a model recess policy.
-Governor Abbott vetoed HB 455.
+In the 86th Texas Legislature, Talarico filed the Whole Student Agenda, a 24-bill public education policy legislative package.
+The legislature passed two bills from this list.
+The first, HB 3012, required that students suspended from school have an alternative means to receive coursework.
+HB 455, also sponsored by Talarico, was written to provide a standardized school recess policy.
+Governor Greg Abbott vetoed the bill.